syncfusion-content/document-processing-docs/Document-Processing/installation/web-installer/how-to-install.md

 ## Uninstallation

-Syncfusion FileFormats installer can be uninstalled in two ways.
+Syncfusion Document Processing installer can be uninstalled in two ways.

-   * Uninstall the FileFormats using the Syncfusion FileFormats web installer
+   * Uninstall the Document Processing using the Syncfusion Document Processing web installer
-   * Uninstall the FileFormats from Windows Control Panel
+   * Uninstall the Document Processing from Windows Control Panel

-Follow either one of the option below to uninstall Syncfusion Essential Studio FileFormats installer.
+Follow either one of the option below to uninstall Syncfusion Essential Studio Document Processing installer.

-**Option 1: Uninstall the FileFormats using the Syncfusion FileFormats web installer**
+**Option 1: Uninstall the Document Processing using the Syncfusion Document Processing web installer**

 Syncfusion provides the option to uninstall products of the same version directly from the Web Installer application.
 Select the products to be uninstalled from the list, and Web Installer will uninstall them one by one.

 ![Platform Selection wizard Installed](images/Step-by-Step-Installation_img4.png)

-**Option 2: Uninstall the FileFormats from Windows Control Panel**
+**Option 2: Uninstall the Document Processing from Windows Control Panel**

-You can uninstall all the installed products by selecting the **Syncfusion Essential Studio {version}** entry (element 1 in the below screenshot) from the Windows control panel, or you can uninstall FileFormats alone by selecting the **Syncfusion Essential Studio for FileFormats {version}** entry (element 2 in the below screenshot) from the Windows control panel.
+You can uninstall all the installed products by selecting the **Syncfusion Essential Studio {version}** entry (element 1 in the below screenshot) from the Windows control panel, or you can uninstall Document Processing alone by selecting the **Syncfusion Essential Studio for Document Processing {version}** entry (element 2 in the below screenshot) from the Windows control panel.

 ![Control Panel](images/Step-by-Step-Installation_img22.png)

-N> If the **Syncfusion Essential Studio for FileFormats {version}** entry is selected from the Windows control panel, the Syncfusion Essential Studio FileFormats alone will be removed and the below default MSI uninstallation window will be displayed.
+N> If the **Syncfusion Essential Studio for Document Processing {version}** entry is selected from the Windows control panel, the Syncfusion Essential Studio Document Processing alone will be removed and the below default MSI uninstallation window will be displayed.

-1. The Syncfusion FileFormats Web Installer's welcome wizard will be displayed.
+1. The Syncfusion Document Processing Web Installer's welcome wizard will be displayed.
 Click the Next button

     ![Welcome wizard uninstall](images/Step-by-Step-Installation_img2.png)